 We use the data we collect for the following basic purposes only, although not all data shall actually be used for all the purposes stated:

-We use data on your use of the service (usage data) for technical processing and invoicing where applicable.
+We use the data regarding your use of the web site and its sub-domains (usage data) for technical processing.